timchoe96/spotify-clone/README.md

 ### Login

-The login page utilizes the Spotify API in order to gain access to a test Spotify account information.
+The login page utilizes the Spotify API in order to gain access to your Spotify account information.
 The page redirects you to a Spotify login page where you can insert the test credentials below or you can login with your own account:

 username: emailfortesting1996@gmail.com
 password: testing123